 Cost-of-Living Comparison and Index

 Measurement indexes are generally used as a baseline for comparisons.
 A cost-of-living index gives you the percentage of the difference between the cost of living in your current location and another area.
 In other words, your cost of living is the baseline for you.

 Comparing costs of living is useful if you are considering moving to another area for work or retirement, as costs will be different depending on the location.
 It's particularly useful when traveling internationally to compare international locations because a comparison compensates for exchange rate differences.

 The cost of living in your area would be the index of the comparison.
-If you have to live for a time on your usual pay when traveling or moving, you might end up over-budget if you're in a higher cost of living area.
+If you have to live for a time on your usual pay when traveling or moving, you might end up over budget if you're in an area with a higher cost-of-living.